Take your appointment book and payments online

 A growing number of companies offer to recycle and repurpose beauty waste.
-For example, Green Circle Salons helps you collect hair clippings, used foils, color tubes, excess hair color, and other items in specifically designed containers that quickly ship off to a processing center.
+For example, some hair salons help you collect hair clippings, used foils, color tubes, excess hair colour and other items in specifically designed containers that quickly ship off to a processing centre.

-According to the company, up to 95% of beauty waste is recyclable.
-Hair clippings are composted, turned into plastics, or may go to humanitarian efforts.
-Hair color is separated and turned into fuel.
+Much of what we consider waste can in fact be recycled.
+Hair clippings can be composted, turned into plastics, or may go to humanitarian efforts.
+Hair colour can be separated and turned into fuel.
 Single-use items may be turned into renewable energy or asphalt road filler.
 The potential to reduce what goes to the landfill can’t be understated.

 Choose eco-friendly products